I’m delighted to release my new single on Valentine’s Day called "I Always Want You Near".

 Building on these triumphs, Clanna continued to work with a broad spectrum of musicians and writers in the industry including producer John Tilley, who was a member of the successful rock band Kubb, and Paulo Nutini’s band.
 In 2012, Clanna took up the opportunity to write a song for members of the Irish Olympic team which was entitled We Are The Irish.
 The single received positive airplay on various national radio stations.

 “Spectacular tune and a great anthem for the Irish.
 I can imagine this being chanted around

 It was through social media in 2016 that Clanna became friends with The Marcel Fisser Band.
 They are famous as the resident band on the hit TV show The Best Singer in the Netherlands where famous artists cover each other’s songs.
 Marcel invited Clanna to Holland to record her songs at the Fendalsound studio in Loenen aan de Vecht.
 These songs led to the release of her debut album ‘Under Illusions’ in 2017 described as a fusion of folk and country with a contemporary celtic sound.
 The album featured the hit single’s Angel’s may call, Second Violin and Isle of Hope.
 It received great reviews across the pond on social media also receiving airplay on national and international radio and TV.

 “Just good honest music with a unique sound”

 - George Jones (Downtown Radio)

 Her voice has been described as soulful and unique, one of the most beautiful you will ever hear.
 With her broad spectrum of musical influences such as Dolly Parton, Eva Cassidy, Alison Krauss, Patsy Cline, Waylon Jennings, Keith Whitley, Nancy Griffith, and Liam Reilly.
-She’s looking forward to releasing the rest of the material she’s written over the next few months which is already getting great reviews over the pond:
+She’s looking forward to releasing the rest of the material she’s written in her new album over the next few months.

 - Taximusic (USA)